OK, Let's Talk About The Ending Of 'Avengers: Infinity War'

 Six Reasons Why THE SNAPTURE(tm) Isn't Anything To Freak Out About:

-1. I say this all the time: This is the superhero genre, in which death is not, as Hamlet called it, "that undiscover'd country/from whose bourn no stranger returns."
+1. I say this all the time: This is the superhero genre, in which death is not, as Hamlet called it, "that undiscover'd country/from whose bourn no traveler returns."

 No: It's Tijuana, and there's a shuttle on the hour.
 They'll be back.